Erickglz25/OnlineStore/README.md

 E-commerce development V 2.0.0

-This is the second version of the application.
+This is a second version of the application.

 # MONGODB/EXPRESS/NODEJS